jdwillmsen/jwtauth/README.md

 docker compose up -d
 ```

+## Workflows
+There are currently 3 workflows that will get run.

+### CI
+This workflow is called CI for continuous integration. \
+This workflow will run all the tests as well as make sure that the application can package properly. \
+This workflow is triggered on any push to origin repository.

+### Snapshot
+This workflow is called Snapshot for deploying a snapshot package to GitHub's packages. \
+This workflow will run all the tests, package the application, and upload to GitHub's package as a snapshot. \
+This workflow is triggered on any push to origin repository.

+### Release
+This workflow is called Release for deploying a release package to GitHub's packages. \
+This workflow will run the maven release plugin lifecycles and upload to GitHub's package as well as bumping version. \
+This workflow is triggered only on pushed to main branch on origin repository.

 ## Releases
 This project makes use of maven's release plugin to automatically tag and publish a proper package to GitHub's packages.